 Occupation: Real Estate Agent

-Realtors must be flexible, attentive, efficient, and hands on, as often the buying and selling of a home is time sensitive, especially in a hot market.
+Agents must be flexible, attentive, efficient, and hands on, as often the buying and selling of a home is time sensitive, especially in a hot market.
 A character in this job must attend to all client needs promptly, and be willing to meet at different hours as often home showings and negotiations happen outside of work time.
-As realtors have multiple clients at once, this can require a lot of schedule juggling and a need for excellent time management.
+As real estate agents have multiple clients at once, this can require a lot of schedule juggling and a need for excellent time management.

 Necessary Training: Agents take a pre-licencing course (the length of which depends on the country and state) where they learn the terminology of the business, realty practices and processes like how to assess a home’s value, understand banking processes, lending rules, and how to be an effective advocate and negotiator.
 After meeting the training time of the course, they must take and pass their licensing exam, and then pay for a license to practice.